TOUR DE FRANCE CYCLISTE

 Compare the old and modern boards.

 Now, compare the intermediate and modern boards: Colour marks and distances in kilometres have been added to the "velodrome" track.
-Some elements (for instance, the blue car) have been redrawn and (slightly) modernized.
+Some elements (especially vehicles) have been redrawn and modernised.

-Of course, the rules have also changed.
+The rules have also changed over time.
 The outer board is no longer supposed to be a velodrome.
-Now the game represents the Tour de France, with different stages (blue circles with kilometer marks), and a maillot jaune for the leader.
-However, I still list it in the Games Of Goose category.
+Now the game represents the Tour de France, with different stages (blue circles with kilometre marks), and a maillot jaune for the leader.
+However, I still list it in the Games of Goose category.

-By the way, the two older versions of this game are also listed in the Cylo Touring category, though it is debatable whether they are cycling or rather car touring games.
-Let's admit that the Jeu des Cyclistes is a cycling game, and let's consider that the Jeu des Touristes does not make clear it is not (specially if we consider that in the twenties there were more people cycling than riding cars).
-Of course, this last version of the game is not a cycling game.
+On the other hand, the map game is not a cycling game anymore.
+The two older versions of this game are also listed in the Cylo Touring category, though it is debatable whether they are cycling or rather car touring games.
+Let's admit that the map game in Jeu des Cyclistes is a cycling game, and let's consider that the one in Jeu des Touristes does not make clear it is not (specially if we consider that in the twenties there were more people cycling than riding cars).
+But I am afraid there is no way to consider the map game in this post-WWII version to be a cycling game.

 CULTURE IDEAS |